evs-chris/automatonic/README.md

 ### Browser

 * __constructor([options object])__ or `Browser.new([options object])`
   > The options object is passed straight through to Electron's `BrowserWindow`.
+If not specified, `webPreferences.nodeIntegration` is set to `false` because it can interfere with module loaders and has the tiny risk of having a third party script completely own your machine.

   > The automatonic specific options are:
   * __pollInterval__: number of milliseconds between element checks when waiting for an element to appear.
 Default is 200.
   * __typingInterval__: number of milliseconds between characters when typing into an input.
 Default is 50.
+  * exposeElectronAs: `string` variable name to expose the electron module to the page e.g. `window.${exposeElectronAs} = require('electron')`.
+This is implemented with a preload script, so it works even if `nodeIntegration` is disabled (the default).
+  * preloadScript: `string` of extra script that gets added to any generated preload script to be handed to electron.

+  > Any generated preload scripts are created as temporary files that are cleaned up when the main process exits.

 #### Properties